ADHD symptoms are stress symptoms

 - 3.8.
 Increased sensitivity

 - 3.9.
-Alexithymia (reduced perception of feelings)
+Alexithymia (reduced emotional perception)

 - 3.10.
-Frustration Intolerance
+Frustration intolerance

 - 3.11.
-Easier to get sick
+Easier to offend

 - 4. Physical symptoms